arnimedia/arnimedia.github.io/docs/runanode/linux_vps.md

 ![Linux](/img/runanode/linux_2.png)

 :::tip Note
-**Note:** There will temporarily be no MiniHub or MiniDapps - based on community feedback we are working hard to improve the MiniDapp system for a future release!
+There will temporarily be no MiniHub or MiniDapps - based on community feedback we are working hard to improve the MiniDapp system for a future release!
 :::